Premier Sports: Rugby Union

 Premier Sports airs France's autumn internationals since 2016, and Italy's from 2018.

 On 30 April 2018, Premier Sports announced they had signed a landmark partnership with PRO14 Rugby to broadcast every game from the Guinness PRO14 live in high-definition across the UK and ROI for the next three years.
 The agreement starting from the 2018–19 season will see all 152 games per season broadcast live, with no less than 21 games (one per round) shown live free-to-air on FreeSports.

 On 26 May 2021, Premier Sports announced they will begin broadcasting the Top 14 for two seasons.

 On 9 December 2022, Viaplay Sports started showing European Professional Club Rugby's second-tier competition, the EPCR Challenge Cup.
 The two-season contract was Viaplay's first major rights acquisition since it took over Premier Sports earlier in 2022.

 Rugby League

 The channel broadcast live coverage of the 2013 Rugby League World Cup, alongside the BBC's coverage of England games.
 The channel also covered live coverage of the 2017 event.

 Premier Sports also provides full coverage of the Four Nations championship.

 Premier Sports showed all Toronto Wolfpack games in League 1 in 2017 and all Toronto games in the Championship during 2018.

 In October 2021, the channel agreed a two-year deal with the Rugby Football League for coverage of matches from the RFL Championship and the Challenge Cup.
 The Championship games will include the Summer Bash and the play-off games.

+Premier Sports will show exclusive coverage of the 2026 Rugby League World Cup.
+It will show all games from the men's tournament and selected matches from the women's and wheelchair tournaments.